Kitesurfing in the Seychelles

 Kitesurfing, also known as kiteboarding, is a surface water sport.
 It is a mix of snowboarding, paragliding, windsurfing, surfing, wakeboarding, skateboarding and gymnastics into one adrenaline-filled activity.

-Considered as one of the best extreme sports kitesurfing consists utilizes the wind power with a large power kite in order to boost the kiteboard across the water.
-Kite surfers are estimated to be over 1.3 million persons worldwide.
+Considered one of the best extreme sports kitesurfing consists utilizes the wind power with a large power kite in order to boost the kiteboard across the water.
 This sport gathers a vast popularity and is extremely attractive to the new generation.

 Why the Seychelles?